The word “disciple” means “student.” Christian Education is the foundation for all discipleship.

 Christian education today begins with someone telling a Bible story and then asking powerful questions.
 Can we love as Jesus loved?
 Does God ask me to be obedient like Abram and Sarai?
 Are we called to feed Christ’s sheep?
 If so, what does this mean for us?
 The model of teaching is Jesus’ model, but Jesus also taught while he healed the sick or as he moved away from the crowd to pray.
 We learn through his example and by our own experience.

-The Christian Education Leadership team arranges for teachers for the Sunday School classes.
+The Spiritual Education Committee arranges for teachers for the Sunday School classes.
 They order all Christian Education curriculum as well as supplies used in Sunday School.
 This committee also plans the curriculum for Vacation Bible School as well as decorating and purchasing all materials and supplies needed.
 They plan a Lenten learning event for the children every other year as well as planning the Christmas Program each year.
 They also arrange resources for ongoing Bible, book and video studies.

-To join the leadership team, contact Tara Clark or Pastor Sarah.
+To join this team, contact Tara Clark or Pastor Sarah.

 Hanover Presbyterian offers the following Sunday school classes beginning at 9:00 am: